weltliteratur/vossanto/emnlp-ijcnlp2019/vossantos.md

 78. [Annie Osborn](https://www.wikidata.org/wiki/Q21847069)
     ([2006/05/22/1763594](http://query.nytimes.com/gst/fullpage.html?res=9B06EED6133EF931A15756C0A9609C8B63))
-    This year Ms. McGowan, who once sold shoes on eBay to finance her research, was **a Cinderella of** the expo, an author with a unique perspective on its two extremes: the dazzling bonanza of lavish dinners, cocktail parties and autograph signings on the one hand, and on the other, the hardscrabble, entrepreneurial slog of trying to be heard above the din of major publicity campaigns.
+    This year Ms. McGowan, who once sold shoes on eBay to finance her research, was **a Cinderella of** *the expo*, an author with a unique perspective on its two extremes: the dazzling bonanza of lavish dinners, cocktail parties and autograph signings on the one hand, and on the other, the hardscrabble, entrepreneurial slog of trying to be heard above the din of major publicity campaigns.
 79. [Chris Daughtry](https://www.wikidata.org/wiki/Q877858)
     ([2006/05/24/1764018](http://query.nytimes.com/gst/fullpage.html?res=9400E5D6103EF937A15756C0A9609C8B63))
     (Though Howard Dean was **the Chris Daughtry of** *the 2004